EmilHvitfeldt/smltar/docs/04_stemming.md

 You will often see stemming as part of NLP pipelines, sometimes without much comment about when it is helpful or not.
 We encourage you to think of stemming as a preprocessing step in text modeling, one that must be thought through and chosen (or not) with good judgment.

 Why does stemming often help, if you are training a machine learning model for text?
 Stemming *reduces the feature space* of text data.
-Let's see this in action, with a dataset of United States Supreme Court opinions available in the [**scotus**](https://github.com/EmilHvitfeldt/scotus) package.
-How many words are there, after removing a standard dataset of stopwords?
+Let's see this in action, with a data set of United States Supreme Court opinions available in the [**scotus**](https://github.com/EmilHvitfeldt/scotus) package.
+How many words are there, after removing a standard data set of stopwords?

 ```r